cuilster/Zabbix-Template-IBM-Storage-Storwize-V3700/README.md

 --Info

 	- Items are changed to external checks
-	- Items are German now / change as desired
+	- Items are German or English now / pick template or change as desired
 	- check interval is changed to 5-10 minutes

 # TODO: